jlegatheaux/RC2020-assignments/assignment-4/Results/README.md

 ## Config 2

-TREE network that becomes a MESH after second 18
+### TREE network that becomes a MESH after second 18, NO filter, NO drop_duplicates

-NO filter

-NO drop_duplicates

 The network collpases

 ## Config 3

-TREE network that becomes a MESH after second 18
+### TREE network that becomes a MESH after second 18, WITH filter, NO drop_duplicates

-WITH filter

-NO drop_duplicates

-SOME duplicates packets detected by the destination node
+SOME duplicated packets detected by the destination node

 NO packets dropped when their TTL reaches 1

 ## Config 4

-MESH network since the beginning
+### MESH network since the beginning, WITH filter, NO drop_duplicates

-WITH filter

-NO drop_duplicates

 MANY duplicates in the network